Learning sciences: History

-Several significant events have contributed to the international development of learning sciences.
+Several significant events contributed to the international development of learning sciences.
 Perhaps the earliest history can be traced back to the cognitive revolution.

-In the United States, an important effort to create a graduate program in learning sciences took place in 1983 when Jan Hawkins and Roy Pea proposed a joint program between Bank Street College and The New School for Social Research.
-Called "Psychology, Education, and Technology" (PET), the program was supported through a planning grant from the Alfred P. Sloan Foundation.
-However, the program required hiring new faculty, and the institutions never established such a program.
+In 1983 in the United States, Jan Hawkins and Roy Pea proposed a collaboration between Bank Street College and The New School for Social Research to create a graduate program in learning sciences.
+The program, known as "Psychology, Education, and Technology" (PET), was supported through a planning grant from the Alfred P. Sloan Foundation.
+However, the program was never established due to the requirement of hiring new faculty.

 In 1988, Roger Schank's arrival at Northwestern University contributed to the development of the Institute for Learning Sciences.
 In 1991, Northwestern initiated the first LS doctoral program, designed and launched by Pea as its first director.
-The program accepted their first student cohort in1992; following Pea's new position as dean, Brian Reiser took over the program directorship.
-Since that time, many additional high-quality LS graduate programs have appeared globally, and the field continues to gain recognition as an innovative and influential field for education research and design.
+The program accepted their first student cohort in 1992.
+Following Pea's new position as dean, Brian Reiser assumed the role of program directorship.
+Since then, many LS graduate programs have appeared globally, and the field continues to gain recognition as an innovative and influential field for education research and design.

 The Journal of the Learning Sciences was first published in 1991, with Janet Kolodner as founding editor.
-Yasmin Kafai and Cindy Hmelo-Silver took over as editors in 2009, followed by Iris Tabak and Joshua Radinsky as editors in 2013.
-The International Journal of Computer-Supported Collaborative Learning was established as a separate journal in 2006, edited by Gerry Stahl and Freiderich Hesse.
+Yasmin Kafai and Cindy Hmelo-Silver took over as editors in 2009, followed by Iris Tabak and Joshua Radinsky in 2013.
+The International Journal of Computer-Supported Collaborative Learning was established as a separate journal in 2006, edited by Gerry Stahl and Friederich Hesse.
 Although these journals were relatively new within education research, they rapidly escalated into the upper ranks of the Educational Research section of the Social Sciences Citation Index impact factor rankings.

 In August 1991, the Institute for the Learning Sciences hosted its first International Conference for the Learning Sciences (ICLS) at Northwestern University (edited by Lawrence Birnbaum and published by the AACE, but no longer available).
-In 1994, ICLS hosted the first biennial meeting, which also took place at Northwestern University.
-The International Society of the Learning Sciences was later established in 2002.
+In 1994, ICLS hosted the first biennial meeting, which also took place at Northwestern.
+The International Society of the Learning Sciences (ISLS) was later established in 2002 by Janet Kolodner, Tim Koschmann, and Chris Hoadley.
+Since 2021, both ICLS and the International Conference on Computer-Supported Collaborative Learning (CSCL) have been held yearly as part of the ISLS Annual Meeting.